SourceAudio/sa-adobe-panel-beta/README.md

 # SourceAudio Adobe Panel Beta
 > **Current Version**: [B1](https://github.com/SourceAudio/sa-adobe-panel-beta/releases)

 We're back!
 The panel has been rebuilt from the ground up.
-No long is the panel a poor copy of SourceAudio.
+No longer is the panel a poor copy of SourceAudio.
 It's now actually SourceAudio with advanced features added for use inside Adobe Premiere!

 We think you're going to love it™, but it is the first public release of this version of the panel, so please let us know about any issues you come across.